voxpupuli/puppet-hdm/README.md

 HDM can be installed on Puppet Server or on any other system with PuppetDB access and Puppet code deployed.

-This module allows you to either make use of the HDM Docker container or to install HDM using the Puppet Agent Ruby installation.
+This module allows you to either make use of the HDM Docker container or to install HDM using RVM.

 ## Setup